divonr/android-app/ADDING_NEW_PROVIDER_GUIDE.md

 )
 ```

 **⚠️ WARNING**: If you skip this step, your provider will display as "OpenAI" in the chat interface due to the fallback in the `else` clause!
+This is a common bug - make sure to add your provider to ALL `when` statements that map provider IDs to display names.

 ### 4.6: Add Provider Display Name to Dialogs.kt